gbiamgaurav/Crop_prediction_with_MLflow/README.md

 [checkout the app here:](https://croppredictionwithmlflow-rjfhca9ewxxxzgkgwqcpsc.streamlit.app/)

 ## Context:
 Precision agriculture is in trend nowadays.
 It helps the farmers to get informed decision about the farming strategy.
-Here, we present you a dataset which would allow the users to build a predictive model to recommend the most suitable crops to grow in a particular farm based on various parameters.**
+Here, we present you a solution which would recommend the most suitable crops to grow in a particular farm based on various parameters.

 ## Source:
 This dataset was build by augmenting datasets of rainfall, climate and fertilizer data available for India.
 Gathered over the period by ICFA, India.